dianziliu/Fusion-learning-of-preference-and-bias-from-ratings-and-reviews-for-item-recommendation/README.md

 # Fusion-learning-of-preference-and-bias-from-ratings-and-reviews-for-item-recommendation

-This is codes for PFBL paper, which has been submitted to ICDE'22.
+This is codes for PFBL paper, which has been submitted to KDD'22.

-## Introduction
+We use an anonymous account to comply with KDD's anonymity requirements.

+When the paper is accepted, we will move the code to the official repository.

-## Example
+## Running the code

+> download the datasets
+>
+> conda create -n PBFL_env python=3.8
+> conda activate PBFL_env
+> conda pip install -r requitements.txt
+> python src/PreModel2/run.py